Starlightll/Starlightll/README.md

 - **Name:** Starlightll
 - **Status:** Student | Lifelong Learner | Future Tech Guru
-- **Major:** [Your Field of Study] (e.g., Computer Science, Software Engineering)
+- **Major:**  Computer Science, Software Engineering
 - **Interests:** Learning new programming languages, solving puzzles, and finding the humor in every bug.

 ---

 ## Education

-I'm currently studying at **[Your University/College Name]**, where I dive deep into the theories and practicalities of modern computing.
+I'm currently studying at **[FPT University]**, where I dive deep into the theories and practicalities of modern computing.
 Every day is a new opportunity to learn something awesome (and occasionally learn why my code doesn't work)!

 ---